Best Warmblood Horse Trailer: Get Custom Stall Sizes to Fit Your Horse

-Often, Warmblood owners want enough space to safely store their expensive tack.
-They’ll need a spacious dressing room to get ready for events and possibly a full living quarters so they can hang out in their trailer over the course of a multiple-day show.
+You’ll need a spacious dressing room or possibly a full living quarters so you can hang out in your trailer over the course of a multiple-day show.

 Since size is such an important feature to consider in a Warmblood horse trailer, let’s take a closer look…

-Horses (or ponies) that don’t fall within that range would be better fitted in a custom horse trailer stall available from a builder like Double D Trailers.
+Horses (or ponies) that don’t fall within that range would be better fitted in a custom warmblood size horse trailer stall available from a builder like Double D Trailers.

-Easy!
-This just means that each Double D Trailer is specifically designed to fit your individual animals.
-If you have a 14-hand show pony and then a 17.1 hand Percheron, we are going to give each horse a custom-tailored stall that will work safely for them.
+The size depends on YOUR horses!
+Each Double D Trailer is specifically designed to fit your individual animals.
+If you have a 14-hand show pony and then a 17.1 hand Percheron, we are going to give each horse a custom stall that will work safely for them.

 Often, this means we’ll increase the width or height of the overall trailer to achieve slant load stalls that work for different size animals.

-Brad Heath, owner of Double D Trailers, explained, “On a Double D Trailer Safetack, if you increase the stall width by 1-foot, it will support a horse up to 16.2 hands.
-If you increase the stall width by 1-foot and increase the trailer width to 90”, it will support a horse that is 17+ hands like a Warmblood or Draft horse.
+Brad Heath, owner of Double D Trailers, explained, “On a SafeTack Double D Trailer, if you increase the stall width by 1-foot, it will support a horse up to 16.2 hands.
+If you increase the stall width by 1-foot and increase the trailer width to 90”, it will support a horse that is 17+ hands like a warmblood or Draft horse.
 We even go to 96” width with many clients for additional head and neck comfort.”

 Brad continued, “Just like humans, horses vary greatly in size, so the idea of creating a ‘one-size-fits-all’ trailer just doesn’t make sense.”

-Anne was able to tour a Double D Trailer at the Equine Affaire convention in 2015.
-She said, “It was obvious that Double D’s trailers were very well built, above and beyond what we were seeing in other trailers at the show.
-The Safetack Reverse was an option that I loved from the very moment that I saw it.”
+Anne was able to tour a Double D Trailer at the Equine Affaire convention.
+She said, “It was obvious that Double D Trailers were very well built, above and beyond what we were seeing in other trailers at the show.
+The Safetack Reverse was an option that I loved from the very moment I saw it.”

-A traditional slant load horse trailer has a narrow doorway in the back through which both the horse and handler must pass.
-By nature, horses are claustrophobic animals, so the idea of passing through this narrow doorway is not an attractive idea.
-If anything unexpected happens, there is a high risk for the handler to get pinned against the door way of the trailer resulting in injury.
+A traditional slant load horse trailer has a narrow doorway in the back for loading and unloading.
+By nature, horses are claustrophobic animals, so they hate the idea of squeezing through this narrow doorway.
+If anything unexpected happens, there is a high risk for the handler to get pinned against the door frame resulting in injury.

 Here at Double D Trailers, we got rid of the narrow rear doorway altogether.
 Instead, we have a Safetack storage compartment at the rear of the trailer that swings out like a second door.
 This allows for a wide open entry way for loading and unloading.
 This feature allows the handler more room to safely maneuver around their animal with less chance of being pinned against a wall.

-One of the features that Anne loved most about the Safetack Reverse was how this model maximizes space.
-She thought “the design was brilliant” and loved how the rear tack area swung out like a second door.
+One of the features Anne loved most about the Safetack Reverse was how this model maximizes space.
+She thought “the design was brilliant” and loved the SafeTack compartment design.
 This allows her to keep dirty and sweaty tack out of the main dressing room area.